bashbaug/SimpleOpenCLSamples/tutorials/interceptlayer/part0.md

 Segmentation fault (core dumped)
 ```

-The tutorial application will still crash, but you should see output from the Intercept Layer for OpenCL Applications as it is loading.
+The tutorial application will still crash, but you should see output from the Intercept Layer as it is loading.
-The output from the Intercept Layer for OpenCL Applications as it is running is referred to as the "log".
+The output from the Intercept Layer as it is running is referred to as the "log".
 By default, the log is emitted to `stderr`, but there are controls to emit the log to a file or to a debugger instead, which is convenient for console applications or if the application generates a lot of log data.

-If the Intercept Layer for OpenCL Applications isn't working, please check the [Troubleshooting and Frequently Asked Questions](https://github.com/intel/opencl-intercept-layer/blob/master/docs/FAQ.md) page.
+If the Intercept Layer isn't working, please check the [Troubleshooting and Frequently Asked Questions](https://github.com/intel/opencl-intercept-layer/blob/master/docs/FAQ.md) page.

 If it is working, move on to part 1!

 ## Next Step

 * Part 1: [Fixing an OpenCL Error](part1.md)